smvv/spec/document/conventions/syntax.rst

 .. index:: !notation
 .. index:: !abstract syntax

-This specification defines WebAssembly as a programming language, in terms of an *abstract syntax*.
+WebAssembly is defined in terms of an *abstract syntax*.

 Grammar